YPT Drama School History

 Throughout the 1970’s, drama classes were held at various locations in Downtown Toronto, including the Rehearsal Hall at the St. Lawrence Centre for the Arts and the Homemade Theatre (4 Maitland St.).
 By the mid-70’s, programming expanded to include special classes for adults.
 In the 1981.82 Season, Peter Gallagher took over as Director of the Drama School, and remained in this role for the next 26 seasons.
-Subsequent Directors of the Drama School include Ellen Hitchcock, Isaac Thomas and the current director, Liz Pounsett.
+Subsequent Directors of the Drama School include Ellen Hitchcock, Isaac Thomas and Liz Pounsett.

 Drama School programming continually expanded and explored new avenues throughout the 80’s and 90’s, with courses in Shakespeare, playwriting, after-school drama classes, film making, and a camp taught by YPT’s technical staff that covered design, construction, sound and lighting.

 The Drama School broke new ground during the 1992.93 Season with a weeknight theatre course for adults that focused on personal development through drama.
 Playtime and drama for little ones in JK and SK was also created, while a conservatory class for Gr.
 12/OAC helped prepare students contemplating a career in theatre.